 By developing and offering environmental performance/chemical product groups that help reduce the environmental load and prevent pollution, we are contributing to the preservation of biodiversity.
 When synthesizing protein by utilizing genetically modified living organisms, we observe the Cartagena Law and secure biosafety.

 To procure sustainable raw materials made from palm oil, we joined the RSPO (Roundtable on Sustainable Palm Oil).
 We are now discussing measures to acquire RSPO certification for our products.

-Impact on biodiversity through the life cycle of a product
+Impact on biodiversity in product life cycle

-RSPO (Roundtable on Sustainable Palm Oil)
+RSPO (the Round-table Conference on Sustainable Palm Oil)

 Palm oil is obtained from the flesh of Elaeis guineensis and is a vegetable oil produced in the greatest amount in the world.
 Elaeis guineensis originated in Africa, and the regions where it can be cultivated are limited to regions near the equator, including Southeast Asia, Africa, and South America.
 In such countries as Malaysia and Indonesia where large-scale Elaeis guineensis farms had been developed, serious problems, including environmental collapse due to logging of tropical forests in large area and human rights abuses due to difficult working conditions, have arisen, endangering sustainability.
 In 2004, the nonprofit organization RSPO was established mainly by the WWF (World Wide Fund for Nature) and other organizations.
 It aims at promoting the switch to certified palm oil and converting the palm oil industry into a sustainable industry with little environmental load.